 Scarface – Diary of a Madman

-From Geto Boys legend and renowned storyteller Scarface, comes a passionate memoir about how hip-hop changed the life of a kid from the south side of Houston, and how he rose to the top and helped usher in a new generation of rap dominance.
+From Geto Boys legend and renowned storyteller Scarface, comes a passionate memoir about how hip-hop changed the life of a kid from the south side of Houston.
+And how he rose to the top and helped usher in a new generation of rap dominance.
 Scarface shares how his world changed when he heard Run DMC for the first time; how he dropped out of school in the ninth grade and started selling crack; and how he began rapping as the new form of music made its way out of New York and across the country.
-It is the account of his rise to the heights of the rap world, as well as his battles with his own demons and depression.
-Passionately exploring and explaining the roots and influences of rap culture, Diary of a Madman is the story of hip-hop; the music, the business, the streets, and life on the south side Houston, Texas.
+It is the account of his rise to the heights of the rap world.
+But also his battles with his own demons and depression.
+Passionately exploring and explaining the roots and influences of rap culture, Diary of a Madman is the story of hip-hop; the music, the business, the streets, and life in the Dirty South.

 Questlove – Mo’ Meta Blues: The World According to Questlove

 Part memoir, part history of hip-hop.
-Questlove is a self-professed music dork who just so happened to start one of the most groundbreaking groups in hip-hop and wrote a book talking about it all.
-His father was a pioneering doo-wop singer as was his mother and the whole family sometimes went on tour, like a funkier version of the Partridge Family with Quest behind the drums.
-He drops plenty of gems throughout the book like declaring that the “single most influential moment in the history of hip-hop” was an episode of “The Cosby Show” in which Stevie Wonder, as a guest star, demonstrated how to make a sample.
+Questlove is a self-professed music dork who just so happened to start one of the most groundbreaking groups in hip-hop.
+And then he wrote a book talking about it all.
+His father was a pioneering doo-wop singer as was his mother and the whole family sometimes went on tour, like a funkier version of the Partridge Family with Quest on the drums.
+He drops plenty of gems throughout the book.
+For example, declaring that the “single most influential moment in the history of hip-hop” was an episode of “The Cosby Show” in which Stevie Wonder, as a guest star, demonstrated how to make a sample.
 He talks about so many things, from the future of hip-hop to Jimmy Falon to The Root’s legacy.
 It’s educational, funny, and interesting.
 Worth it just to read about Prince’s post-Grammy roller-skating party.

 Reverend Run – It’s Like That: A Spiritual Memoir